Prenuptial Agreement is a legal agreement made before marriage by a couple, setting out how they would like their assets split if they divorce.

 Prenuptial agreement is a practical step you can take should you divorce to protect your assets.
 At Pindoria Solicitors we draft prenuptial agreements for clients who are about to marry or register as a civil partnership.
 We can also draft after a marriage or civil partnership has began a post-nuptial agreement.

 Prenuptial agreement are essential if you are about to enter into second or subsequent marriages and wish to take steps to protect the inheritance rights of your children from a former relationship.
-Prenuptial agreements are also used document the agreement reached by the parties prior to the marriage in respect of property, maintenance and child support or custody issues.
+Prenuptial agreements are also used document the agreement reached by the parties prior to the marriage in respect of property, maintenance and child support or child custody issues.

 Why do I need a Prenuptial Agreement?